leotorres114/data-engineering-zoomcamp/week1/README.md

 ```bash
 bash run_me.sh
 ```
 The script builds the Python Docker image from the repo's Dockerfile, creates a Docker network and Docker volume to map the database to (for persistent data storage) and runs both the Postgres and Python Docker containers.
+Note: *this bash script assumes that Docker is already running!*